sakinaLaanani/zoi_data_technical_test/level_1/README.md

 - Clean processed data at each run ?
 - Add a cache to manage already processed data ?
 - Test values out of bound in files (for example age of 999 years)
-- Ajouter des logs plus explicites
+- Add explicit logs
-- Gestion des exceptions
+- Manage exceptions